 House2home Properties is not the cheapest and definitely not the most expensive, but we provide the most value and get the job done.
-A 5% service charge will be added to the vendor’s invoice amount for homes that need to be made rent ready.
+Our service and pricing are structured to give the owner more cash flow by reducing vacancy and turnover.
 Property management is a nickel and dime business.
 To be profitable, we need to be extremely efficient and keep properties rented.

 We keep fees as low as possible.
 We believe that owners receive the highest value for all that we offer as a professional management company.
-This includes selecting materials and paint colors, hiring vendors, paying and scanning invoices, ensuring that the repairs has been resolved, carrying the necessary liability insurance and issuing 1099 IRS forms.
+We believe in giving more value than what we’re paid for and don’t charge junk fees like set-up fees, computer fees, and management fees when a property is vacant.
 These junk fees just rob the property of cash flow.
 We believe in total transparency, so all of our fees are listed below along with the reason we charge them.
 There are no other hidden fees for owners to pay.

 Monthly Management Fee: The monthly management fee is 10% of the rent collected.
 If rent is not received, this fee is not due.